Minimising our impact on the environment is something that we feel very strongly about at St Mary’s.

 All waste that can be recycled or re-used is, including metal, plastic, glass, paper, cardboard, batteries, and printer toner cartridges.

 We compost fruit/vegetable scraps from the school kitchen and all food waste is collected by a local company and taken to a biogas digester to be turned into heating energy.

 We are actively looking to improve our environment:

-We work very closely with Colchester Borough Council in promoting Eco Schools and with Essex Wildlife Trust on protecting and enhancing the biodiversity of our school grounds.
+We work very closely with Colchester City Council in promoting Eco Schools and with Essex Wildlife Trust on protecting and enhancing the biodiversity of our school grounds.
 Essex Wildlife Trust regularly visit to lead environmental workshops for students.

 We work closely with the local community and support initiatives such as Colchester in Bloom and East Anglia in Bloom.
 Previously we have won a Colchester in Bloom award for our container gardening and The Curators Award at the Budding Gardeners competition at RHS Hyde Hall.